Our Management Team

 The key to the success of any endeavor is having the right people.
 The combination of years of forest conservation, environmental pro-activism, and business management experience gives OGA a team that is unparalleled in its ability to realize the mission and vision of profitable reforestation.

 Raul D. Hernandez founded OGA in 1995 by purchasing 41 acres of logged forestland to focus on "hands-on" restoration.
 He incorporated OGA in 1999, serves as its CEO and wrote the manual "Old-Growth Again, Restoring Logged Forests One Tree At a Time."
 Raul spent years in management positions with the Miami Herald Publishing Company before moving to Northern California to become vice-president of Urban Renaissance, Inc., an inner-city low-income housing redevelopment firm (1988 to 1993).
 Raul studied forestry and ecological issues exhaustively and accumulated a wealth of "hands-on" experience in forest restoration.
 He has a Bachelor's Degree in Business Administration from Florida International University (Miami, Fl).
-Raul has a 17-year-old daughter, Sky Alexandria, a 3-year-old son, Raul Angel, and a 1-year-old daughter, Norma Mia.
-He spends his time between the Redwood forests of Annapolis, CA and our new wood working shop in Ensenada, Baja California.
+Raul has a 25-year-old daughter, Sky Alexandria, a 10-year-old son, Raul Angel, an 8-year-old daughter, Norma Mia and a 7-year old unexpected surprise, Santiago Rio.
+He spends his time between the Redwood forests of Annapolis, CA and our wood working shop in Ensenada, Baja California.

 Ian Morris is a "hands-on" expert in designing and building biodynamic gardens.
 His expertise helped OGA overcome many early in-the-field hurdles.
 Ian is actively involved in OGA's tree planting efforts and is an investor in several OGA restoration projects.
 Thanks to Ian's field experience and advice, OGA tree planting survival rate now exceeds 90%.
-He lives in Graton, CA, in a beautiful new home with his lifelong partner, Aviana, and their 2-year old daughter, Favor.
+He lives in Graton, CA, in a beautiful new home with his lifelong partner, Aviana, and their 2 lovely daughters.

 Hans J. Burkhardt, PhD was a biochemist, author and forest researcher/activist.
 Beginning in the 1980's, Hans was instrumental in organizing a grass roots movement to change the unsustainable practices of the large timber companies via the Mendocino County Board of Supervisors.
 He authored a book about these proposals in 1995, Maximizing Forest Productivity, Resource Depletion and a Strategy to Resolve the Crisis.
 The book is extensively quoted in OGA materials.
 Hans brought an enormous amount of experience to OGA.
 Hans was a teacher and a mentor and helped us create our restoration forestry standards.
 (Read his article, "The Economic Aspect of Ecoforestry".)
 Sadly, Hans Burkhardt passed away in 2004.

-Maria Eugenia Blanco is an architect and a partner in the firm Delphi Design and Development of Coconut Grove, FL.
+Maria Eugenia Blanco is an award winning architect and a partner in the firm Delphi Design and Development of Coconut Grove, FL.
 Maria specializes in traditional neighborhood design.
 She worked for over ten years with the firm of Andres Duany and Elizabeth Plater-Zyberg, founders of the new urbanism movement.
-Maria is currently involved in developing traditional neighborhoods in the city of Managua, Nicaragua with emphasis on open space and the lessening of dependence on the automobile.
-Although Maria is no longer affiliated with OGA, she played an important role in the early design direction of the Forever Redwood furniture line and we are forever grateful.
+Although Maria is no longer affiliated with Forever Redwood, she played an important role in the early design direction of the Forever Redwood furniture line and we are forever grateful.

 Forever Redwood started making furniture in 2000.
 We built a small barn to house the equipment for a woodworking shop.
 We had no electricity out in the woods, so we wired the shop with Honda Generators.